L&D employees using an LMS integration

 1. Managing employee stress

-New managers often struggle with managing their own stress and that of their team.
+New managers can struggle with managing their own stress and that of their team.
 According to Gallup's report, 44% of employees globally reported experiencing stress, a record-high level consistent with 2021.

-Managing this high stress level is critical for new managers, as it directly impacts productivity and employee well-being.
-Managers must develop strategies to reduce workplace stress and create a supportive environment.
+Managing this high stress level is one of the critical skills for new managers since it directly impacts employee wellbeing and productivity levels.
+New managers need to learn to develop strategies that reduce workplace stress and create a supportive environment.

-The phenomenon of "quiet quitting," where employees do the bare minimum required, is a significant challenge.
+The phenomenon of "quiet quitting," where employees do the bare minimum needed to do their job, poses a challenge to new managers.

 Gallup's report indicates that 59% of employees are not engaged, which means they are likely quietly quitting.
-New managers must find ways to re-engage these employees by fostering a culture of recognition, providing growth opportunities, and aligning team goals with individual aspirations.
+Training managers to re-engage these employees through building a culture of recognition, providing growth opportunities, and aligning team goals with individual aspirations can help reduce quiet quitting.

 3. Building trust and credibility